IATI/IATI-Rulesets/README.md

 IATI-Rulesets
 =============

-Note, these rulesets are currently in a testing stage, and might change drastically.
+Note, these rulesets are currently under development, and do not necessarily represent any current or future version of the IATI Standard.